 - Follow the instructions on this Quick Reference Guide to access the training.

 - In order to receive credit for completing this course, you must pass the final exam with a score of 80% or better.
 Your test score will be immediately available, and you may attempt the test as many times as necessary.

 - Send a copy of your final passing score to Facilities along with your Motor Vehicle Record Release Form.

 Motor Vehicle Record Review:

-- Sign a Motor Vehicle Record and Driving History Release Form (attached to the link and also available from the Facilities Management office) and submit it the the EMCC Facilities Office.
+- Sign a Motor Vehicle Record and Driving History Release Form and submit it the the EMCC Facilities Office.
 This form must be signed in order to proceed with the process.
 MVR reviews are confidential and will be disclosed only to employees with a legitimate need to know this information.

 - Once the MVR review is completed and you have met all requirements, you will be authorized to drive a district vehicle.

 - If you have a driving history record that precludes you from driving a district vehicle, you will be notified.
 See Conditions for Disqualification from Operating a District Vehicle below.